mzazon/awesome-cloud-projects/azure/intelligent-document-processing-pipeline/intelligent-document-processing-pipeline.md

    echo "✅ Cosmos DB MongoDB API configured with automatic failover"
    ```

-   The Cosmos DB account is configured with Session consistency for optimal balance between performance and data consistency.
+   The Cosmos DB account is configured with MongoDB server version 5.0 for the latest features and Session consistency for optimal balance between performance and data consistency.
 The collection uses document ID as the shard key, ensuring even distribution of documents across partitions for scalable storage and query performance.

 3. **Create Azure AI Document Intelligence Service**: